 External mentions: Earn coverage in Wikipedia, industry reports, and authoritative publications that include links back to your site.
 Every authoritative mention adds a relationship line in the knowledge graph.

 Partnership signals: If your brand has partnerships, clients, or investors that are themselves recognized entities, document these relationships in public sources (press releases, your website).
-Relationships to known entities increase your entity's standing.
+Relationships to known entities increase your entity's standing and directly strengthen your ai engine visibility across the brand knowledge graph.

 Step 5: Maintain and Monitor Regularly